 Her stories have earned additional nods, including: Pushcart Prize nominations for “Daddy-o,” and “The Pupil,” a PEN/Robert J. Dau Prize nomination for "Daddy-o," an Honorable Mention from Glimmer Train for "The Nest," and Editor's Choice from The Gateway Review for "Big Bad."
-She was named a semifinalist in American Short Fiction’s 2019 The American Short(er) Fiction Prize for her story, “Script.”
+Her story, “Script,” was a semifinalist for American Short Fiction’s 2019 The American Short(er) Fiction Prize.

 Whitney's nonfiction can be found on various sites, such as: Salon, Huffington Post, McSweeney's Internet Tendency, The Weeklings, where she served as a contributing editor, and The Big Jewel, where she sat on the editorial board.
 She previously worked as a book reviewer for Barnes and Noble's B&N Reads.
 Whitney holds an MFA in Fiction from Spalding University and lives in Kentucky.